 Sec.
-76. Minnesota Statutes 2018, section 253B.15, subdivision 3b, is amended to read:
+74. Minnesota Statutes 2018, section 253B.15, subdivision 3b, is amended to read:

 Subd.
 3b.
 Review.
 The patient or patient's attorney may request judicial review of the intended revocation by filing a petition for review and an affidavit with the committing court.
 The affidavit shall state specific grounds for opposing the revocation.
-If the patient does not file a petition for review within five days of receiving the notice under subdivision 3, revocation of the provisional discharge is final and the court, without hearing, may order the patient into a treatment facility or program from which the patient was provisionally discharged, another facility or program that consents to receive the patient, or more intensive community treatment.
+If the patient does not file a petition for review within five days of receiving the notice under subdivision 3, revocation of the provisional discharge is final and the court, without hearing, may order the patient into a treatment facility or program from which the patient was provisionally discharged, another treatment facility, state-operated treatment program, or community-based treatment program that consents to receive the patient, or more intensive community treatment.
 If the patient files a petition for review, the court shall review the petition and determine whether a genuine issue exists as to the propriety of the revocation.
 The burden of proof is on the designated agency to show that no genuine issue exists as to the propriety of the revocation.
 If the court finds that no genuine issue exists as to the propriety of the revocation, the revocation of the provisional discharge is final.

 Sec.
-77. Minnesota Statutes 2018, section 253B.15, subdivision 3c, is amended to read:
+75. Minnesota Statutes 2018, section 253B.15, subdivision 3c, is amended to read: